top of page

 ...Let your body change position if it wants to.
 Yes go ahead, scratch your head and that itch on your nose.
 Just let your body do whatever it usually does as it falls asleep.
 But your mind doesn't have to go to sleep..."

 It's okay to take care of your itching and scratching :) and finding the position your body is most comfortable with, but the goal is to eventually lay super still.
 It usually takes me about 45 minutes of being completely still before I start experiencing an astral projection.
-What's happening is that your tricking your body into thinking that you actually fell asleep by remaining super still, so you naturally start having the transition into sleep experience! ^_^*

 In the beginning it's common to end up falling asleep facing up, but the more you practice, the better you get at keeping your mind awake.
 It's also common that you end up falling asleep but wake up right before you astral project.
 That's happened to me several times.
-Don't be discouraged!
-Just keep setting your alarm every morning you try and you will eventually have an astral projection this way.
-Simply waking up 5 or 6 hours into your sleep is enough to increase your lucid dreaming ability over time!

-TIPS
+MORE TIPS

 -Don't want to set an alarm?
 Try drinking lots of water instead before you go to bed.